yxor/paintpix/README.md

 java -version
 ```

-You also need SQLITE for java, you can download the latest JAR from [here](https://bitbucket.org/xerial/sqlite-jdbc/downloads/).
+You will also need SQLITE for java, you can download the latest JAR from [here](https://bitbucket.org/xerial/sqlite-jdbc/downloads/).

 ## Built With